Our tour visits the last remaining stronghold of the incredibly rare White-winged Nightjar. Photo: Stuart Elsom

-Paraguay, located almost in the dead centre of South America, is a land-locked country sandwiched between three giants of the continent; Argentina to the south, Brazil to the east and Bolivia to the north.
+Paraguay is a land-locked country in the centre of South America, sandwiched between three giants: Argentina to the south, Brazil to the east and Bolivia to the north.
 Its borders are more or less traced by a series of major rivers.
-The raging, fast-flowing Paraná marks the south and east, the sluggish, weed-choked Pilcomayo defines the southern Chaco, and the Paraguay, the country’s main artery of commerce, bisects the country.
-Paraguay can be split geographically into two quite distinct zones; the arid Chaco and the humid, forested Orient.
+The fast-flowing Paraná marks the south and east, the sluggish, weed-choked Pilcomayo defines the southern Chaco, and the Paraguay, the country’s main artery of commerce, bisects the country.
+Paraguay can be split geographically into two distinct biological zones - the arid Chaco in the west and the humid, forested Orient in the east.

 It is becoming increasingly clear that Paraguay, with its abundance of rivers and esteros, is an internationally important site for migrant waterbirds (including Northern Hemisphere species migrating to their Southern Hemisphere wintering grounds) that were previously thought to be strictly coastal.

 Our tour explores all the country’s major habitats, and will concentrate on finding such range-restricted species such as Chaco Owl, Strange-tailed and Cock-tailed Tyrants, Saffron-cowled Blackbird, Collared Crescentchest, Ocellated Crake, Ochre-breasted Pipit, Black-bodied and Helmeted Woodpeckers, and the rare and endangered White-winged Nightjar.
 We’ll also search for species endemic to the Atlantic Rainforest such as Saffron Toucanet, Bare-throated Bellbird, Red-breasted Toucan, and Blond-crested Woodpecker, along with numerous tanagers, woodcreepers and antbirds.

 With over 700 species so far recorded, Paraguay has been overlooked by birders for decades and is one of the least watched countries in South America, so there is great potential for new discoveries.